AptElements/GitSub/README.md

 When a push to the repository is made, it will pull, build and then deploy your code.

+# Rationale

+There is no standard mechanism for broadcasting Git repository updates.
+All existing mechanisms, such as GitHub WebHooks, are proprietary.

+# Specification

 [WebSub is a W3C recommendation](https://www.w3.org/TR/websub/) that provides a "common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP web hooks".
 GitSub concerns itself with crossing WebSub and Git repositories.

 A GitSub-compatible Git repository requires: